Testosterone Therapy has been one of the most talked-about treatments both in the United States and across the western world.

 An Australian Topical Testosterone Treatment for women, called Androfeme, was shown to restore Testosterone Levels to normal for women effectively.

 There was some worry from endocrinologists and cancer specialists that Testosterone Therapy could heighten the incidence of breast cancer, but a large-scale survey of medical data conducted in 2010 provides strong evidence that this is not the case, and that restoring Testosterone Levels to normal could protect the body by reducing the risk of breast cancer.

 Testosterone Therapy can Enhance a Woman's Mood and Her Sex Life

-There is good research out there that clearly shows that Testosterone Treatments can help women bolster sexual desire and sexual thoughts, and that Low-T directly leads to issues with sexual health among women.
+There is extensive research that clearly shows that Testosterone Treatments can help women bolster sexual desire and sexual thoughts and that Low-T directly leads to issues with sexual health among women.

 In one particular study, women that were prescribed anti-depressant medications were found to experience improved psychological well-being derived directly from their use of Testosterone Therapy.
 The patients in this study were all between the ages of 35 and 55.

 Testosterone, Women, and Cognitive Health

-Among women with Testosterone Deficiency that had already experienced menopause, Testosterone Therapy Treatments led to major beneficial enhancements to memory, verbal memory, and general mental function.
+Among women with Testosterone Deficiency that had already experienced menopause, Testosterone Therapy Treatments led to significant beneficial enhancements to memory, verbal memory, and general mental function.